Kubulambula/Godot-GDShell/addons/gdshell/docs/en/commands/ls.md

 The `🎬` emoji indicates that it is a scene and not a stray node.
 The nodes have in brackets thier type next to them, unless its name is its type, in which case that can be excuded.

-if the nested nodes end without one at the base level, it will end with the following instead of what is demomontration above.
+if the nested nodes end without one at the base level, it will end with the following instead of what is demonstration above.

 ```
 |   └── NodeName